 You come and go with the darkness.

-I see lonely footprints on the lawn at dawn.
+I see your footprints across the lawn.

 under my exhaustion, a luminescence.